Clearwater, Florida: Geography

 According to the United States Census Bureau, the city has a total area of 101.6 km2, of which 66.2 km2 is land and 35.4 km2 (34.86%) is water.

-Downtown

-Clearwater's downtown has been undergoing major redevelopment in recent years.
-General beautification has been done along with completion of several high-rise condos and a large marina.
-New bars, restaurants, and other amenities are coming to the area, renamed the "Cleveland Street District".
-Royalty Theatre is also slated to be renovated.

 Climate

 Clearwater has a humid subtropical climate.
 Clearwater is far enough south that it lies in the broad transition zone from subtropical to tropical climates.
 As such, Clearwater is mostly warm to hot year round, with few nights of frost.
 Most of the annual rainfall comes in the wet season (June through September), when daily thundershowers erupt due to the strong solar heating.
 The dry season starts in October and runs through May, at which time the weather is sunny, dry, and there is little change in daily weather.